getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 _Note that if you crash with a debugger attached nothing will happen._

 Crashes are only submitted upon re-launching the application.
-To test the crashing, close the app and launch it again from the springboard.
+To see the crash in Sentry, close the app and launch it again from the springboard.

 ## Deep Dive